futurewei-cloud/alcor-int/README.md

 - [Plugins](Plugins):
 This directory contains various plugin to integrate Alcor with different popular orchestration system like Kubernetes.
-We will continue to add new plugin to support integration with other orchestration system, e.g., OpenStack.
+We will continue to add new plugin to support integration with other orchestration systems, e.g., OpenStack.

 As a reference, Alcor supports a high performance cloud data plane [Mizar](https://github.com/futurewei-cloud/Mizar), which is a complementary project of Alcor.